-Note: To be current with eBird, install the 2017 Taxonomy Update for AviSys.
+Note: To be current with eBird, install the current Taxonomy Update for AviSys.

-eBird to AviSys checklist import will convert one or more (up to 20) eBird checklist files (in csv format) into an AviSys stream file with which you can import the data into AviSys (Version 6).
+eBird to AviSys checklist import will convert one or more eBird checklists into an AviSys stream file with which you can import the data into AviSys (Version 6).

 One prominent difference between eBird names and AviSys names is that eBird accepts certain names with parenthetic qualifiers, e.g., “Northern Flicker (Yellow-shafted)”.
 You don't need to worry about these cases! eBird to AviSys checklist import will remove the parenthetic part of the name and insert it at the beginning of the AviSys comment.

 Another difference is that eBird allows “sp” or “slash” entries (e.g. Downy/Hairy Woodpecker).
 AviSys does not allow such names.

 A checklist that is flagged for some reason with a comment similar to “This checklist and its observations do not appear in public eBird outputs” cannot be imported with this version.
 You will need to use Version 1